MRes Philosophy is an intensive but flexible research-based philosophy programme for graduates looking to further their studies.

 We run a number of events throughout the year dedicated to stimulating and fostering research.
 These include a full visiting speaker programme, a work-in-progress programme, a graduate seminar, a regular staff-student reading group, and the highly regarded annual Ratio Conference.
 Our dynamic student and staff community is a vital part of our department, and you will be supported throughout your studies by our dedicated teaching staff and friendly support staff.

-Entry requirements: You are normally required to have a good first- or second-class honours degree in philosophy (or equivalent from a university outside the UK).
+Entry requirements: Normally a good undergraduate honours degree (2.1 or above), or equivalent from a university outside the UK, in philosophy.

 What will you study?